Ohio Adoption Attorney

 If you are looking for an experienced private adoption attorney serving the Central Columbus, Ohio and surrounding areas, Thomas Taneff Co., LPA. has the knowledge and resources to give you the best adoption experience possible.
 The mission of our adoption services is to find loving, nurturing homes for children while meeting your needs.
 We offer legal adoption services including:

 The decision to adopt a child is one of the most important decisions you will ever make.
-There are numerous reasons why individuals choose to have a private adoption.
+There are numerous reasons why individuals choose the private route.
 Prospective adoptive parents open their hearts and homes to children while providing them with the safety and security they may not otherwise have.
-One of the key differences between a private adoption and public adoption is that the birth parents’ rights will be terminated in probate court.
+One of the key differences between a private and public adoption is that the birth parents’ rights will be terminated in probate court.

 Typically, private adoptions are quicker than an agency adoption.
-With an agency adoption, that process takes place outside of the courtroom and the agency may not provide the birth mother with a lawyer.
+Going with an agency is a process that takes place outside of the courtroom and the agency may not provide the birth mother with a lawyer.
 The legal custody of the child will go directly from the biological parent to the adopting parents.
 We respect, honor and understand the individual needs of each birth mother and adoptive parent.

 Step Parent Adoption

-A stepparent adoption can be simple.
+This process can be simple.
 After the adoption, any and all legal rights or duties the previous parent had regarding the child are then terminated.
 All stepparent adoptions take place in the court of common pleas in the county where the child resides, the individual seeking the adoption resides, or the natural parent resides.
-The child’s last name can also be changed in this process and a new birth certificate would then be issued with the adopting parent as the child’s natural parent following the adoption.
+The child’s last name can also be changed in this process and a new birth certificate would then be issued with the adopting parent as the child’s natural parent following the conclusion of the process.
 We respect, honor and understand the individual needs of each birth mother and adoptive parent.

 State laws can make adopting a child from a different state complicated.
 All inter-state adoptions require a firm understanding of state laws where both the child resides and the adopting parent resides.
 A child may not be moved from one state to another state without approval from both states.